conacts/obsidian/119 Sets.md

 TARGET DECK: Discrete Math
 # Sets:
 ## 1.1 Set Theory

-##### Set:
+##### Set
-**Definition:** A set is an unordered collection of distinct objects, otherwise known as members or elements.
+A set is an unordered collection of distinct objects, otherwise known as members or elements.
  - Order of the elements doesn't matter in a set, meaning two sets with the same elements are the same.

- - ...  == "and so forth"
+##### Example :: Set notation:
 >  $a \in A$ : element a **is** in set A
 > $a \notin A$ : element a **is not** in set A
 >